3nya/personal-website/README.md

 11/18/23 - First page 'finished'
 Very satisfied and happy with the current outcome :) Set a bunch of future goals for the website that I will hopefully be slowly furfilling over time.

+11/23/23 - Mobile ui
+Very lazy solution of just lowering font sizes and removing images but it's not ugly if i open it on my phone sooooo